SELinuxProject/selinux-notebook/src/configuration_files.md

 Both apache modules are installed in the policy store as 'apache', but only the custom apache module is included in the final kernel binary.
 The distribution apache module is ignored.
-The *--list-modules* options can be used to show these:
+The *\-\-list-modules* options can be used to show these:

 ```